Growing Pains of the Audi e-tron Cause Frustration and Expense for New Owners

-The complaints are varied – some cars shut down completely and put themselves in park; some shift to neutral and lose power steering and braking; some appear to be related to safety sensors; and some are worse immediately after charging.
-The problem has not been addressed by Audi, and is often not acknowledged by dealers.
+The complaints about these types of Audi Q4 e-tron problems are varied – some cars shut down completely and put themselves in park; some shift to neutral and lose power steering and braking; some appear to be related to safety sensors; and some are worse immediately after charging.
+The Audi e-tron problems have not been addressed by Audi, and is often not acknowledged by dealers.

 4. Water Leaks

 E-tron owners have complained about numerous leaks in their vehicle, particularly in heavy rain.
 Leaks have occurred through the sunroof, where the rear view mirror meets the windshield, into the passenger footwell, and from the tailgate into the luggage area, amongst other places in the vehicle.
 These leaks can cause significant damage to the vehicle interior requiring additional repairs and replacement of upholstery and parts, and have been linked to a fire risk requiring a recall.
 In June 2019, Audi recalled 1,644 e-tron SUVs due to “a potentially faulty seal that may allow moisture to enter the battery compartment which could lead to a short circuit or in extreme cases to a thermal event.”

 5. Tailgate and Doors Activated Unintentionally